hurley25/FAQ/about.md

 ---
 layout: about
-title: About We
+title: About Us
-header: About We
+header: About Us
 group: navigation
 ---
  * **Name:** XiyouLinuxGroup